hashgraph-online/standards-agent-plugin/README.md

 | ![](https://hashgraphonline.com/img/logo.png) | OpenConvAI plugin for [Hedera Agent Kit](https://github.com/hedera-dev/hedera-agent-kit) that enables conversational AI agents to communicate using HCS-10 standards for trustless peer-to-peer messaging.<br><br>This plugin is built and maintained by [Hashgraph Online](https://hashgraphonline.com), a consortium of leading Hedera Organizations within the Hedera ecosystem.<br><br>[📚 Standards Agent Plugin Documentation](https://hashgraphonline.com/docs/libraries/standards-agent-plugin/)<br>[📖 HCS Standards Documentation](https://hcs-improvement-proposals.pages.dev/docs/standards) |
 | :-------------------------------------------- | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |

+## Overview

+This package provides the **OpenConvAI Plugin** - a plugin designed specifically for [Hedera Agent Kit](https://github.com/hedera-dev/hedera-agent-kit).
+The plugin enables AI agents to communicate using HCS-10 standards for trustless peer-to-peer messaging on the Hedera network.

+### Two Ways to Use This Package:

+1. **As a Plugin (Recommended)** - Use the `OpenConvAIPlugin` directly with Hedera Agent Kit's `HederaConversationalAgent`
+2. **Via StandardsKit (Convenience Wrapper)** - Use the pre-configured `StandardsKit` class for quick setup

 ## Quick Start

 ```bash